 Entitlement to Exclusive Use of an Assumed Name

 The filing of an assumed name certificate does not assure exclusive use of a DBA and is not the equivalent of obtaining a trademark or copyright:

-Having said that, the filing of an assumed name will likely, over time, build and increase one’s entitlement to the assumed name as a matter of common law.
-The name acquires public acceptance and recognition in the area in which it is used, increasing one’s potential common law entitlement to exclusive use of that DBA.
+Having said that, an assumed name may, over time, acquire public recognition and acceptance in the area in which it is used, increasing one’s potential common law entitlement to exclusive use of that DBA.
 County clerks, to a certain extent, aid in this process by declining to issue identical assumed names to rival enterprises within their borders.
 A DBA is nonetheless no substitute for obtaining a proper trademark or copyright, which is a highly technical field.
 Consult an expert.

-It should also be noted that an assumed name certificate is not a business license, which is not required in Texas except for specific industries.
-Nevada, on the other hand, currently charges $200 annually for its business license, which is required of all registered entities.
+It should also be noted that an assumed name certificate for an LLC is not a business license, which is not required in Texas except for specific industries.
+Other states differ.
+Nevada, for instance, currently charges $200 annually for its business license, which is required of all registered entities.

 LLC Bank Accounts and DBAs

 Forming an LLC and then failing to get a DBA and do business under it reflects an incomplete process from an asset protection perspective.
 It is the better practice to get the required DBA and